cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C3_JavaScript-Foundations-Part-2_JavaScript/Class/NOTES.md

 🔻

 - [ ] **Creating & Calling a Method on an Object**
-  - You can place functions inside of objects, these are called _methods_
+  - You can place functions inside of objects; these are called _methods_
-  - Create a method that uses the `this` keyword to return a template literal statement of the students name
+  - Create a method that uses the `this` keyword to return a template literal statement of the student's name

 ```jsx
 // * DECLARING an OBJECT * \\